tofu99/GR-2.28.2020/Russian Roulete RPG system rules.md

 ## Skills and Skill Points

 Skills represent how good a character is at a specific task.
 Some example would be `Aim`, which could represent how well a character could aim with a bow.
-When the DM calls from a skill check, you can apply the relevent skills to increase the ammount of `one`s that you can re-roll.
+When the DM calls from a skill check, you can apply the relevent skills to increase the ammount of `ones` that you can re-roll.

 ### Creating Skills